awsdocs/amazon-personalize-developer-guide/doc_source/campaigns.md

 # Creating a campaign<a name="campaigns"></a>

-After you complete [Preparing and importing data](data-prep.md) and [Creating a solution](training-deploying-solutions.md), you are ready to deploy your solution version to generate real\-time recommendations\.
+For real\-time recommendations, after you complete [Preparing and importing data](data-prep.md) and [Creating a solution](training-deploying-solutions.md), you are ready to deploy your solution version to generate recommendations\.
 You deploy a solution version by creating an Amazon Personalize campaign\.
+If you are getting batch recommendations, you don't need to create a campaign\.
+For more information see [Getting batch recommendations and user segments](recommendations-batch.md)\.

  A campaign is a deployed solution version \(trained model\) with provisioned dedicated transaction capacity for creating real\-time recommendations for your application users\.
 After you create a campaign, you use the [ GetRecommendations ](API_RS_GetRecommendations.md) or [ GetPersonalizedRanking ](API_RS_GetPersonalizedRanking.md) API operations to get recommendations\.